By Dr. Mercola

 - Take a Good Source of Animal-Based Omega-3 Fats.
 Increase your intake of healthy and essential fats like the omega-3 found in krill oil, which is crucial for maintaining health.
 It is also crucial to avoid excessive and/or oxidized omega-6 fatty acids, as well as trans fatty acids commonly found in processed foods, as they will seriously damage your immune response.

 - Wash Your Hands.
 Washing your hands will decrease your likelihood of spreading a virus to your nose, mouth or other people.
 Be sure you don't use antibacterial soap for this -- antibacterial soaps are completely unnecessary, and they cause far more harm than good.
-Instead, identify a simple chemical-free soap that you can switch your family to.
+Instead, identify a simple non-toxic soap that you can switch your family to.

 - Use Natural Antibiotics.
 Examples include colloidal silver, oil of oregano, and garlic.
 These work like broad-spectrum antibiotics against bacteria, viruses, and protozoa in your body.
 And unlike pharmaceutical antibiotics, they do not appear to lead to resistance.